guillaumeeb/isae-supaero-aibt103-bigdata/src/03_Spark_Introduction.md

 - Wide Dependencies (shuffles, so MapReduce): 1 to N
 - transformations in Spark are **lazy**
   - No computations
-  - Just remember the transformations to base dataset
+  - Just remember the transformations from input dataset

 :::
 ::: {.column width="40%"}